 - Watch a favorite holiday movie together.

-- Do the unexpected and ask all your guests to work on a simple craft Thanksgiving themed project.
+- Do the unexpected and ask all your guests to work on a simple Thanksgiving craft project.

 - Read about the History of Thanksgiving Day

 Spend some time on Thanksgiving Day reflecting on the historical aspects of the day.
 Thanksgiving Day, in the United States, was a tradition that began in 1621, as a day to count one's blessings and to give thanks to God.
 It was officially first proclaimed as a holiday by the Continental Congress in 1777.
 The actual date for Thanksgiving Day changed several times throughout the years in the U.S. In 1941, the U.S. Congress set the fourth Thursday of November as the official day to celebrate Thanksgiving Day.

 Here are some other countries that also have set aside days to give thanks.

 - Ancient Chinese, Chung Ch'ui, during harvest time.